0659209150/crud_project/README.md

 # CRUD PROJECT

-Welcome to the README file for the CRUD (Create, Read, Update, Delete) Project.
+Welcome to the README file for the CRUD !

 This project is designed to showcase the implementation of basic CRUD operations .